DavidOB1/wordle-bots/README.md

 # Wordle Bot

-A Selenium Python bot that solves the game Wordle
+A Selenium Python bot that solves the game Wordle.
 It completes the game about 95% of the time, but it does occasioanlly fail.
 It first uses the given text file, which has words sorted by their usage.
 It sorts through the file, and then throughout the game it makes logical deductions